 The Big Gotcha – Revisited

-More good news for hybrid AD defenders: As a managed service, Azure AD is easier to defend than AD.
+More good news for hybrid AD defenders: As a managed service, securing Azure AD from attacks is easier than for AD.
 Many AD controls – like reducing the number of domain controllers (DCs) and deploying physical DC security, DC security baselines, and firewalls for DCs – are unnecessary for Azure AD.
 And once customers have multi-factor authentication (MFA) and Microsoft E5 subscription level security analytics, they can stop worrying about the brute force attacks so much.

 However, as I wrote previously: “Many preventative controls are subject to The Big Gotcha: DAs create the rules in AD and can change them.
 A malicious or policy-violating DA insider, or an attacker with DA privileges, can override most of the preventative controls.”